maelihector/Train-Scheduler/README.md

 Users enter Train Name, the time of the First Train stop, the Frequency of the train, and their Destination.

-The app then give information on the Next Train Arrival:
+The app then gives information on the Next Train Arrival:

 * The app calculates the hours and/or minutes until the next train.